-Vitamin C is a water-soluble vitamin that is necessary for normal growth and development.
+Vitamin C is a water-soluble vitamin.
+It is needed for normal growth and development.

 Ascorbic acid; Dehydroascorbic acid